fsufnm/FSUFNM.github.io/_posts/2000-01-07-biographies.md

 [Heidi Williams](http://www.music.fsu.edu/Faculty-and-Staff/Faculty/Heidi-Louise-Williams) ·
 [Hui-Ting Yang](http://music.troy.edu/faculty-staff/yang.html)

+Guitarist **Jeremy Avalos** was born in Miami, Florida.
+He is currently pursuing doctoral studies at Florida State University under the tutelage of Bruce Holzman.
+He received his Bachelor of Music in Music Theory and Creative Writing from FSU, and he received his Master of Music in String Performance from the University of Akron where his teachers included Stephen Aron and James Marron.
+Mr. Avalos has been a finalist in numerous guitar competitions throughout the country, and he has performed as a solo artist throughout Northeast Ohio and South Florida.

+Violinist **Marianna Brickle** is pursuing a DM at FSU under the tutelage of Corinne  Stillwell.
+She holds a MM from FSU and a BM from the University of Maryland where she studied with David Salness.
+Marianna performs in both the Tallahassee and Ocala Symphony Orchestras and is on the faculty of Thomasville Road Academy of the Arts.

 Turkish flutist **Ayça Çetin** performed throughout Turkey, United States, England, Italy, and Kosovo.
 Having opportunities to perform in many conventions and festivals, she won prizes in several solo flute competitions.
 She is currently pursuing her DMA at Florida State University as a teaching assistant while touring with Duo Esplanade.

 **James Chang** is a master's student in orchestral conducting at FSU, studying with Dr. Alexander Jiménez.
 He is currently the assistant conductor of the University Symphony Orchestra, and has also conducted the Tallahassee Summer Sinfonietta and the University's Philharmonia Orchestra and Campus Orchestra.
 James holds two degrees in music and in engineering from Northwestern University, and has performed as conductor, pianist, violinist, violist, and erhuist.